keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

 For more information about implementing Observability, see the [Observability User Guide](../implementing/otel.md).

-For more information about implementing Keptn Release Management, see the [Deployment tasks](../implementing/tasks.md) and
+For more information about implementing Keptn Release Lifecycle, see the [Deployment tasks](../implementing/tasks.md) and
 [Evaluations](../implementing/evaluations.md)